My First

 One big difference between swimrun and triathlon is the transitions.

-In swimrun, there are no swim exit mats and no gear changes.
-You carry all your gear on every leg, from start to finish.
+In swimrun, there are no swim exit mats and no gear or equipment changes.
+You must carry all your gear on every leg, from start to finish.

 At swim exits, you generally have to wade out through mud, up a beach, through seaweed or over rocks.
 And then, without stopping, you start to run, pulling your goggles up and stowing your swim paddles as you go.